thudoann/Emails-spam-classification-using-Na-ve-Bayes/README.md

-# Emails-spam-classification-using-Na-ve-Bayes
+# Emails-spam-classification-using-Nai-ve-Bayes

-This project is a part of the course Introduction to Data Science and AI given at Chalmers University of Technology in April 2022.

-Grade 9/10.

-In this assignment we worked with the dataset at https://spamassassin.apache.org/old/publiccorpus/ which included three types of files in this locations:
+In this project we worked with the dataset at https://spamassassin.apache.org/old/publiccorpus/ which included three types of files in this locations:

 • easy-ham: non-spam messages typically quite easy to differentiate from spam messages.